matsamaaa/DISCORD_TEMPLATE/README.md

 # DISCORD TEMPLATE

-New discord template to create a bot in JS !
+New discord template to create a bot in JS for discord V14+ !

 ## Installation